BE Conference Workshop on Technology in Business Siddiq Bello (left)

 Panelists included CNN Correspondent Roland Martin (fellow Alpha man), Al Sharpton leader of the National Action Network (and survivor of Lil Wayne's scrutiny on C3), Kim Rosario Executive Director of BET.com, Nancy Giles Social Commentator for CBS Morning news and MSNBC.com and Chuck D Raptivist and leader of pioneering group Public Enemy.

 In his distinct revolutionary manner, Chuck D opened his remarks by saying he was sorry "Uncle Bob Johnson wouldn't be attending."
 His comment was received with a pervasive ooh as Chuck clarified that it was open for interpretation.
 Over the course of the taping the panelists debated who is accountable and focus turned turned on Kim Rosario from BET.com.
+Moderator and host Ed Gordon took Kim Rosario to task on BET's impact on impressionable young African Americans.

 The exchange between the two peaked when Kim became defensive clarifying her responsibility was to the online space at BET.com and someone else should be there to defend the overall programming.
 The colorful exchange was instigated a bit by the live audience's responses but Ed Gordon did his best to diffuse audience reaction to get back to the issues at hand.
+I grew weary of the references to today's youth with their pants hanging down as we were all in suits at a privileged event at BE and felt like I was in a Bill Cosby clinic condemning the generation collectively.

 After all I own a business that specializes in connecting companies with the urban consumer.
 I was compelled to get in line for Q&A and submitted the last question to Chuck D asking how we close the Chasm between the generations so we can get the pant sagging youth that have entrepreneurial ambitions to the conference.
 I made the final edits for broadcast so look for the replay on TVOne.

 Putting the history of the event into context to this year's conference it's clear that BE is looking to appeal to the younger generation of entrepreneurs in it's programming content.
 Conversely there is a sense that Black Entrepreneurs must look and dress a certain way.
 In my opinion, I'd rather have the pants saggin' backpack entrepreneur poorly dressed for the BE conference to grow and get content then not at all.
+In today's business world there are plenty of "urban" young entrepreneurs that could make the BE 100 listing and are wearing baggy jeans, sneakers and a 59/50 hat everyday as they lead their company.

 Coming back to BE was refreshing, educational and sentimental.
 I left the conference ready to grow my business in ways I never imagined and built some strong networking connections that will be long lasting.
+For more information on Black Enterprise please visit www.blackenterprise.com.

 **Thanks for visiting Urban Express.
 Remember to Subscribe to the RSS feed.